Firefighter Killed in Calif. Station Shooting Identified; Officials Search for Motive

 “It sounds like they didn’t like each other,” Dean told The Associated Press, without elaborating.

-The wounded 54-year-old captain, who was once an LA deputy, is still hospitalized in critical but stable condition.
+The other victim, identified as a 54-year-old captain who was once an LA deputy, is still hospitalized in critical but stable condition.

-A memorial was held for the victims on Wednesday evening.
+Hundreds turned out for a memorial for the victims on Wednesday evening.
 James Claude, an Agua Dulce resident, and his family left flowers Wednesday at Station 81.

 “It was horrible, really horrible," Claude said.
 "Sad to hear.
 Lot of bad stuff going on right now.
 The least we can do is respect.”